Last updated 11/12/2019, as Disney+ is now available!

 - A new season of Star Wars: The Clone Wars

-- New show based on Monsters Inc., the Muppets and High School Musical are planned
+- New show based on Monsters Inc. and the Muppets are planned

 We already know that Disney Plus will offer at least 10 original films and 25 original series within its first year, so Disney is not wasting any time with this service!
 TheVerge has a good round-up of all the shows and movies that Disney+ is planning.